Kevin-Meda/Covid_TimeSeries_forecasting_LSTM_neural_network/README.md

 Machine Learning/Deep Learning Prediction for Covid Cases

-In this project, an suoervised learning Neural Networks approach will be developed to predict Covid Cases for the December 2021.
+In this project, different Models including a supervised learning Neural Networks and an ensamble methood approach will be developed to predict Covid Cases for the December 2021.

 **Jonathan, Satish and Kevin**